 The major difference between resume and CV is in their lengths, use and format.
 Usually, the standard CV is between 2 and 8 pages long where the standard resume is between 1 and 2 pages long.

-You can turn your updated resume into a CV by adding relevant detailed information and expanding the descriptions of your educational and professional experiences or you can turn your current CV into a resume by shortening some descriptions of your educational and professional experiences.
+You can turn your current CV into a resume by shortening some descriptions of your educational and professional experiences.

-Regardless of the format you choose the focus of your resume and persuade the employer to invite you for an interview.
+Regardless of the format, you choose the focus of your resume should be to persuade the employer to invite you for an interview.
 Therefore these pages contain guidelines that will improve the odds of your resume achieving the objective you want - obtaining job interviews.

-As you can see from the above table the majority of countries, except the strike-through countries like Canada, China, Japan, New Zealand and the USA use CVs instead of resumes.
-For China, Japan and New Zealand it is a matter of semantics - the both names, a resume and a CV are being used synonymously.
+As you can see from the above table the majority of countries, except countries in bold use CVs instead of resumes.